Property Development Team – The Top 10 Players You Can’t Do Without

 The right project manager will pay for themselves and then some.
 They can get the job done faster and cheaper than if you did it yourself.

 A good project manager knows how long things should take.
-This player also know how much things should cost.
+This player also knows how much things should cost.

 And remember – in this game problems cost money!
 For the duration of your project they live and breathe the work and are accountable for its success.